by Justin (Updated on 2018-11-29)

 We want the game to detect that the hero walked on top of the door.
 When this happens, we want to transition to the house scene.

 Regions do exactly what we want.
-Here’s how (going with our example scenario).
+Here's how we'd do this (going with our example scenario).

-4) Finally, we add in the scene switch block (Scene > Game Flow) to change the scene.
+- Finally, we add in the scene switch block (under Scene > Game Flow) to change the scene.

 That's it!
 Here's a demo of the game in action.
 We've drawn the region for you, so you can see exactly where it is.